What should I include in the Personal Statement as part of a exam/assessment appeal application?

 For further information please see exam appeals, mitigation, and re-checks.

-If you cannot find the answer to your question or if you need additional support, send us a query by logging in here.
+If you cannot find the answer to your question, or if you need additional support, contact us: